 If the starter in your car doesn’t work properly, you don’t park the vehicle in the garage and say, “That’s a bad car.
 It doesn’t work.”
 You take it to a mechanic who knows how to repair starters and get it worked on.
 Shadow work is similar.

-Instead of saying, “I’m a bad person, and I don’t work right,” you can use shadow journaling to become more self-aware.
+Instead of saying, “I’m a bad person, and I don’t work right,” you can use shadow journaling to deepen your self-awareness.
 The more you understand how you operate, the better you can care for yourself.

 Everyone gets stuck in emotional cycles that can lead to knee-jerk reactions in uncomfortable situations.
 Shadow work encourages people to look deeper into what they are feeling and how they are reacting.